A guide for trade union members and reps on how to support their trans members.

 Everyone deserves to be treated with dignity, respect and fairness at work.
 Unfortunately, this isn’t the case for all workers.
 Our research has found that trans workers experience high levels of discrimination in the workplace with almost half of trans people reporting being bullied or harassed at work.

-With seven in 10 trans workers saying their experience of workplace harassment or discrimination has a negative effect on their mental health.
+Seven in ten trans workers say their experience of workplace harassment or discrimination has a negative effect on their mental health.

 The trade union movement is built on solidarity among workers in an explicit acknowledgement that we are stronger together.
 This is why it’s important all working people, union members and trade union representatives are trans allies.

-Being an ally isn’t difficult but many members have told us they aren’t sure how to be a good trans ally and are unsure how.
+Being an ally isn’t difficult, but many members have told us they aren’t sure how to be a good trans ally.

-A ally is someone who is a member of a group which has a level or type of privilege but who takes a stand against oppression, bullying and harassment of group that do not have that privilege.
-There are many examples of what this looks like;
+An ally is someone who is a member of a group that has a level or type of privilege and who takes a stand against oppression, bullying and harassment of a group that does not have that privilege.
+There are many examples of what this looks like:

-A trans ally is a non-trans person who is committed to being open-minded and respectful to people who may have a different gender identity then them or presents their gender is a different way.
+A trans ally is a non-trans person who is committed to being open-minded and respectful to people who may have a different gender identity to them or presents

 There are some simple things you can do to equip yourself to be a trans ally and to help you feel more confident to speak up when you encounter transphobia.
-A lot of transphobia is born out of ignorance rather than malignant
+A lot of transphobia is born out of ignorance rather than being malignant.

 Many people have said they want to be a trans ally and support the trans community but feel they don’t know enough about trans people to speak up.

 If you feel this way there are many resources you can use to learn more and empower yourself so you are able to be an ally.
-Below are a few links to help you start the journey.
-And there are many online resources you can find using google, YouTube and by looking at LGBT friendly media sites such as the LGBT consortium.
+And there are many online resources you can find using Google, YouTube and by looking at LGBT-friendly media sites such as the LGBT consortium.
 This represents many charities, whose materials are searchable by following this link lgbtconsortium.org.uk/resources

 There may be times when you might use the wrong terminology or misunderstand something.
-You are human and no human is infallible.
-If you use the wrong terminology or have misunderstood something and are made aware.
-Do not let that stop you being an ally.
-You have the right intent and trans people will appreciate that.
+People might point that out, but don’t’ let that stop you being an ally.
+Trans people will appreciate that you have the right intent.
 Use the opportunity to learn more.